typst/templates/charged-ieee/template/main.typ

 #figure(
   placement: none,
   circle(width: 21%),
-  caption: [A circle representing the Sun.] // Centered under the image ) <fig:sun>
+  caption: [A circle representing the Sun.]
+) <fig:sun>

 In @fig:sun you can see a common representation of the Sun, which is a star that is located at the center of the solar system.